klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.paused()
 ```
-Returns `true` if the contract is paused state, and `false` otherwise.
+Returns `true` if the contract is in the paused state, and `false` otherwise.

 **Parameters**